How do I enter information related to Form 2555 - Foreign Earned Income Exclusion?

 - Be sure that the country code is correct and that information such as the city and country are spelled correctly and matches for each entry; for example, "South Korea" is always keyed as "South Korea" and not "Korea" in some places.

-- If you have Form 2555 or Form 2555-EZ attached to the return, the taxpayer cannot receive EIC, per IRS rules (see Publication 596).
+- If you have Form 2555 attached to the return, the taxpayer cannot receive EIC, per IRS rules (see Publication 596).

-- Error Code 5204 - Remove the bank product.
+- EF Message 5204 - Remove the bank product.
 Many banks do not allow bank products for returns with foreign addresses.
 Direct deposits are also not allowed.

-- If the taxpayer is required to file the long form rather than the short form, check the Suppress 2555-EZ option box on the first 2555 data entry screen.
+- If the taxpayer is required to file the long form rather than the short form, check the Suppress 2555-EZ option box on the first 2555 data entry screen (Drake18 and prior only).